ros-navigation/docs.nav2.org/docs/getting_started/nav2_behavior_trees/overview/nav2_specific_nodes.md

 - The second child returns `FAILURE` (which results in `FAILURE` of the parent node)
 - The `number_of_retries` input parameter is violated

 This node is usually used to link together an action, and a recovery action as the name suggests.
-The first action will typically be the “main” behavior, and the second action will be something to be done in case of `FAILURE` of the main behavior.
+The first action will typically be the "main" behavior, and the second action will be something to be done in case of `FAILURE` of the main behavior.
 Often, the ticking of the second child action will promote the chance the first action will succeed.

 <figure markdown="span">